Granada Gold Mine (CVE:GGM) Stock Price Up 25% – Here’s What Happened

-Shares of Granada Gold Mine Inc. (CVE:GGM – Get Free Report) traded up 25% during mid-day trading on Saturday .
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report) shot up 25% during mid-day trading on Saturday .
 The stock traded as high as C$0.05 and last traded at C$0.05.
-419,625 shares traded hands during trading, an increase of 102% from the average session volume of 207,706 shares.
+419,625 shares traded hands during mid-day trading, an increase of 102% from the average session volume of 207,706 shares.
 The stock had previously closed at C$0.04.

 Granada Gold Mine Inc, a junior mining and exploration company, acquires, explores for, and develops mineral properties in Canada.
 It explores for gold deposits.
 The company holds a 100% interest in the Granada gold property, which owns 14.73 square kilometers of land in a combination of mining leases and claims located in Rouyn-Noranda, Quebec.